mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 for handling such problems called Spark and Dask.
 Dask is the default.

-A key perspective on this issue is that classical seismic processing systems concepts are well matched to the DAG Dask and Spark use for scheduling.
+An important perspective on this issue is that classical seismic processing systems concepts are well matched to the DAG Dask and Spark use for scheduling.
 Classic seismic reflection processing systems runs a data set through a series of processing algorithms.
-Each processor acts on either a single signal at at time (e.g. time-domain filtering) or a group of signals (what we call a TimeSeriesEnsmble in MsPASS) to produce an output of one or more modified sigals.   e.g. stacking takes an ensemble and produces a single output while migration takes an input ensemble and produces a (modified) ensemble.
+Each processor acts on either a single signal at at time (e.g. time-domain filtering) or a group of signals (what we call a TimeSeriesEnsmble in MsPASS) to produce an output of one or more modified signals.   e.g. stacking takes an ensemble and produces a single output while migration takes an input ensemble and produces a (modified) ensemble.
 All these examples can be implemented in MsPASS framework to take advantage of the repetitious nature of the processors.
 That is, all can be the thought of